prisma/specs/prisma-schema-language/Readme.md

 }
 ```

+With this syntax, the `@id` ordering is unclear and the
-The reason we won't support this is that while it looks nice for primary keys, it doesn't work for the other composite types.
+[order of primary keys matters](https://stackoverflow.com/questions/16713233/why-does-primary-key-order-matter).
+Additionally, while it looks nice it doesn't
+work for the other composite types.
 For example, `@unique` twice:

 ```groovy
 model RecipeIngredient {